nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Lite.md

 After shorting the pins, unplug and replug the USB connector and you should see D2 and D9 lit dimly, indicating that the firmware has been erased.

+See {doc}`../firmware` for more information on erasing and re-programming ChipWhisperer-Lite firmware.

 ![eraseexample](Images/lite-erase-jumper.jpg)